CoolMan-Al/rpi-collection/README.md

-# RPi Scripts
+# RPi Learning Scripts

-A collection of Raspberry Pi scripts that use different modules and components
+A collection of scripts that I use during lerning about physical computing.
+They are intended to be used with the Raspberry Pi.

 ## Script List
 ### List of Scripts with their relevant hardware/modules